 Can I smoke at Birmingham Airport?

-Yes — but only at the single designated landside outdoor smoking zone outside the main terminal entrance.
+Yes — at the single designated landside outdoor smoking area outside the main terminal entrance.
 Birmingham operates a single combined terminal (former Terminal 1 and Terminal 2 merged operationally).
 Smoking and vaping are prohibited throughout the terminal interior, both before and after security.
 The previous airside smoking area at The Meriden Bar (later The Factory) was closed by the airport in May 2019 and has not been replaced.

 Where is the smoking area at Birmingham Airport?

-Yes — Birmingham has one designated outdoor smoking zone outside the main terminal entrance, signposted with an ashtray.
+Yes — Birmingham has one designated outdoor smoking area outside the main terminal entrance, signposted with an ashtray.
 The zone is set back from the doors and the drop-off lanes — the airport explicitly prohibits smoking at the doors themselves or along the drop-off zones, only within the marked designated area.

 Is there airside smoking at Birmingham Airport?